Intervention/docs/validation/v4/rules/lower-case.md

-# Lower Case Rule
+---
+title: "Lower Case Rule"
-## Validate a String in Lower Case
+subtitle: "Validate a String in Lower Case"
-Discover how to validate lower case strings with the additional validation rules of Intervention Validation for your Laravel application.
+lead: "Discover how to validate lower case strings with the additional validation rules of Intervention Validation for your Laravel application."
+---

 > public Intervention\Validation\Rules\Lowercase::__construct()